Skip to main content.

 • make to regen htdocs/mirrors/index.html

-• make commit to commit htdocs/mirrors/index.html
+• make commit to commit the mirror database, the maintainers' keyring and htdocs/mirrors/index.html

 • If it's a new www mirror, add it to the form at htdocs/index.html and all the translated index pages.
 Do not forget to mention it if the mirror supports IPv6 connectivity.
-Translators should take care of translating the country name to their native language.

-How do I add a CNAME alias for a mirror? (top)
+How do I add a CNAME alias for a mirror?

 To add a CNAME alias, you'll want to update localsrc/netbsd1_etc/namedb/prim/NetBSD.org.
 Also, please remember to update the SOA serial when making changes to this file.
 Afterwards, you should send a message to noting you've done so, and requesting an update.